 Don’t authorize the return preparer to file your tax return until you’ve reviewed it and made sure all your information is correct.
 This means deductions, credits, personal details, and any direct deposit information.
-You can authorize a tax return by signing the actual tax return or IRS Form 8879, IRS e-file Signature Authorization, authorizing the preparer to use your Personal Identification Number (PIN) to submit your tax return electronically.
+You can authorize a tax return by signing the actual tax return or IRS Form 8879, IRS e-file Signature Authorization, authorizing the tax return preparer to use your Personal Identification Number (PIN) to submit your tax return electronically.

-Never sign a blank tax form – You should only sign the tax return after the return preparer enters all of your information and you’ve confirmed it is correct.
+Never sign a blank tax form – You should only sign the tax return after the return preparer enters all your information and you’ve confirmed it is correct.

-Always get a complete copy of your return for your records.
+Always get a complete copy of your return and keep it for your records.
 You must verify your tax return includes the return preparer’s name, signature, and Preparer Tax Identification Number (PTIN).
 Paid return preparers must have a PTIN issued by the IRS.
 They must enter that number, along with their name and signature, on every tax return they prepare in exchange for payment, and must give you a copy of the tax return.

-The first indication you’ve been victimized by an unscrupulous preparer might be correspondence from the IRS.
+The first indication you’ve been victimized by an dishonest return preparer might be correspondence from the IRS.
 For example: An IRS notice may alert you to a mistake on your tax return or that it’s being audited.
 Another way you might find out is if a transcript of your account doesn’t match the tax return you signed.